mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/window_menu.rst

 New View
     Make a new view of the given document.
 You can have different zoom or rotation on these.
 Workspace
-    A convenient acces panel to the :ref:`resource_workspaces`.
+    A convenient access panel to the :ref:`resource_workspaces`.
 Close
     Close the current view.
 Close All